cycomanic/Menextract2pdf/README.md

 # Menextract2pdf
-*Add Mendeley annotations to the PDF*
+*Extract Mendeley annotations to PDF Files*

 Menextract2pdf extracts highlights and notes from the Mendeley database and adds them directly to all relevant PDF files, which can then be read by most PDF readers.